Migrants march toward US border in show of force

 "We can't have all these people here," Mujica told The Associated Press.

-Tijuana Mayor Juan Manuel Gastlum on Friday declared a humanitarian crisis in his border city of 1.6 million, which he says is struggling to accommodate the crush of migrants.
+Tijuana Mayor Juan Manuel Gastelum on Friday declared a humanitarian crisis in his border city of 1.6 million, which he says is struggling to accommodate the crush of migrants.

-President Donald Trump took to Twitter again Sunday to express his displeasure with the caravans in Mexico.
+U.S. President Donald Trump took to Twitter Sunday to express his displeasure with the caravans in Mexico.

 "Would be very SMART if Mexico would stop the Caravans long before they get to our Southern Border, or if originating countries would not let them form (it is a way they get certain people out of their country and dump in U.S. No longer)," he wrote.